Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick_Program_Tab.rst

     clean:
     	rm -f *.o $(EXE)
-* Make Options: If you compile from source you can also add Makefile parameters.
 * Working Directory: Specify the
   `working directory <https://en.wikipedia.org/wiki/Working_directory>`__
   of your program.
 You can use a path that is relative to the root directory of your program.
 Usually you will leave this as ``.``.
+* Make Options: If you compile from source you can also add make parameters.

 .. _red_brick_program_tab_step3_csharp: